Importance of 997's -

 It is important to note that when an EDI 997 is sent, it is only a notification to the sender that the original transaction arrived and was processed.
 It is not a confirmation of a transaction, it does not give any indication that the receiving trading partner agreed to the contents of the original translation.

-How Is A EDI 997 Functional Acknowledgement Used?
+How is EDI 997 Functional Acknowledgement is Used?

 Your reconciliation process should be checking for Rejections, at a minimum, but also for Error and Partially Accepted states.
 The states may reflect a change in standards or in your partner’s requirements that you haven’t been made aware of.
 They can also mean that you have provided incomplete or incorrect data.
 Ignoring the Error and Rejected statuses may be costly to your company, as those EDI transactions may not be fully processed by your partner leaving you with unpaid invoices and a growing number of aged accounts receivable accounts.